srobo/ops-manual/annual-robotics-competition/marketing-team.md

 ## Budget

-A budget will be made available to aid finding teams and volunteers.
+A budget will be made available to aid finding teams and volunteers, and providing promotional materials.
 The responsibility for this budget will be delegated to an individual committee member.